RajalaxmiSarangi/rajalaxmi-demo/README.md

 # rajalaxmi-demo
-This is a  git repository in which I can upload my projects
+This is a  git repository in which I can upload my projects.
+Author-Rajalaxmi